marsupiaux/alascala/README.md

 cd /path/of/alascala
 sbt package
 ```
-4. make a link from the home directory to the alascala .jar to make Step 1 above easier to maintain:
+4. make a link from the project's home directory to the alascala .jar to make Step 1 above easier to maintain:
 ```bash
 cd /path/of/alascala
 find . -name "*.jar"